maunm/docker-compose-laravel/readme.md

 - Make sure that you have installed Docker.
 - Run `composer install`, this will download the dependencies.
 - Run `docker-compose up`, this will download and setup the docker containers.
+- Run `php artisan voyager:install --with-dummy`, this will setup Voyager.
+- Run `php artisan passport:client --password`, this will create an app client.

 ## URLs